About Whoa, Wait.

 After three wonderful years in New York City, she uprooted to Nashville in pursuit of a second degree, a BFA in interior design at O’More School of Design.
 She graduated from O’More and headed back to NYC for an internship with Grid Partners, one of the world’s renowned retail design firms.
 After the internship, she turned down a job offer so she could return to Nashville, where she decided to start her own business: Amanda Jerkins Design, a combination of her equal loves of creating florals and designing spaces.

-Several years in to being a small business owner, Amanda has found yet another passion: teaming up on Instagram with her bestie Bethany Halford, being a personal shopper to tens of thousands of lovely ladies, in Walmart of all places.
-With the spinoff of the Whoa, Wait. clothing line, she now comes full circle to where she began: the world of fashion.
-In some ways, she combines all of her skill sets in to one, now pursuing her favorite venture yet: Whoa, Wait. apparel.
+Several years into being a small business owner, Amanda has found yet another passion: teaming up on Instagram with her bestie Bethany Halford, being a personal shopper to hundreds of thousands of lovely ladies, in Walmart of all places.